KayDeeGee/basic-api-setup/README.md

 # basic-api-setup
 Just some basic API and frontend setup in Laravel with Sanctum for auth.
+DON'T USE, ONLY FOR REFERENCE.
 !
 NOT YET PERFECT !

-#steps
+# STEPS
 > install Laravel and React (any frontend framework) in different folders/directory

 # Laravel